wmmihaa/Introduction-to-Node.js/documentation/hol3.md

 In the next module, we’re going to look into all this in more depth, but for now this is all we need to get started.

 ## Exercise
 Once again, some work has already been created for you (you're welcome).
-Examine the content you passed in to the *index,js* file.
+Examine the content you passed in to the *hol3,js* file.
 Try it out by opening a console using **CTRL+Shift+C** and type **node hol3.js**.
 Next, open a browser and navigate to http://localhost:8080.
 When you're done, shut it down using **CTRL + C**.

 ### Add a request handler to query for all products